CaelanDever/CLEAN_UP_BASH/README.md

 ill also scan for dangerous code within the script...if i see it, itll also be an automatic fail of the whole assessment

 reason is, you can fuck up a whole company if you're not careful....

+SO INVESTIGATE....I DONT WANT TO SEE ONE DANGEROUS CODE LEFT IN THE SCRIPT.
+CLEAN IT UP